MarkKatsDesign/3d-asset-manager/desktop/README.md

-# 3D Asset Manager - Desktop Application
+# Forma - Desktop Application

-A desktop application for managing and previewing local 3D assets on Windows.
+A powerful desktop application for managing and previewing local 3D models on Windows.

 ## Features